cortex-lab/phy/docs/plugins.md

             # Add an action to a new submenu called "My submenu".
 This action displays a prompt
             # dialog with the default value 10.
             @gui.select_actions.add(
-                submenu='My submenu', shortcut='ctrl+c', prompt=True, prompt_default=lambda: 10)
+                submenu='My submenu', shortcut='ctrl+c', prompt=True, prompt_default=lambda: 10
+            )
             def select_n_first_clusters(n_clusters):

-                # All cluster view methods are called with a callback function because the
+                # All cluster view methods are called with a callback function because of the
-                # table API is asynchronous.
+                # asynchronous nature of the table API.
                 @controller.supervisor.cluster_view.get_ids
                 def get_cluster_ids(cluster_ids):
                     """This function is called when the ordered list of cluster ids is returned